MeowProject/hugo-web/exampleSite/content/english/blog/how-to-setup-hugo.md

 title = "How To Setup Hugo"

 +++
-## Install this template by following those simple steps:
+## Install hugo by following those simple steps:

 ### STEP-1 : Hugo installation